shaunwarman/reddit-viewer/README.md

-# api-starter
+# reddit-viewer

-"A boilerplate for api interaction in node.js"
+"A simple reddit viewer in node.js"